elliebartling/portfolio-2/content/work/pacific-legal-foundation.md

 #### **Outcomes**

-Within one month of launch, Pacific Legal Foundation collected ****four times**** as many donations via the new website as they had in ****the last twelve months combined.****
+Despite an aggressive timeline, we completed the project on time and within budget.
+But more importantly: within the first month, Pacific Legal Foundation collected ****four times**** as much donation revenue via the new website as they had in ****the last twelve months combined.**** Over the course of six months, they saw a sustained increase of roughly 1,000% in donation revenue.

-Historically, the website had barely eked out a few thousand dollars of donations a year.

-> Within 100 days of launch, the new site had drawn in six-figures worth of donations.
+> 4,900% increase in revenue in the first month.

 Mission accomplished! 👩🏻‍🚀